sandialabs/Spitfire/docs/source/combustion.rst

 Steady flamelets are derived from these equations by simply removing the time term, which leaves the steady flamelet equations that define the diffusive-reactive balance presumed in the ensemble of thin laminar flames in a turbulent flame (in the flamelet modeling approach).

+todo: update for the variable cp term

+todo: update the diffusive flux definition

 .. math::
     \frac{\partial Y_i}{\partial t} = \frac{\chi}{2}\frac{\partial^2 Y_i}{\partial \mathcal{Z}^2} + \frac{\omega_i}{\rho},
     :label: adiabatic_flamelet_Yi_eqn